LaunchCoderGirlSTL/iOS-Learning-Track/docs/_sources/lessons/lesson03.md.txt

 Here is the video of what we covered in class.

 ## Assignments
-Complete the Flash Card App assignment in Canvas.
+Complete the [Flash Card App](../../assignments/flash-card-app.html) assignment and submit it on Canvas.